Table of contents

-In this article, we take a closer look at the causes of repeat transactions when using Enhanced Ecommerce in Google Analytics, and provide a solution to this issue.
+In this article, we take a closer look at the causes of repeat transactions when using E-commerce Tracking in Google Analytics 4 (previously known as Enhanced E-commerce) and provide a solution to this issue.

-The most common problem occurs when, repeat transactions inflate the number of the sold goods and the revenue metrics.
-This results in the overstatement of all indicators related to the revenue: the average check, ROAS, ROI etc. Thus, you may overestimate some of the sales channels and make wrong decisions based on inaccurate data.
+— this article is for you.The most common problem occurs when repeat transactions inflate the number of transactions, goods sold, and revenue metrics.
+This results in the overstatement of all indicators related to the revenue: the average check, ROAS, ROI, etc. Thus, you may overestimate some of the sales channels and make wrong decisions based on inaccurate data.

 Understanding the root causes

-In most Ecommerce projects, the data on the transactions is sent to Google Analytics when a user is redirected to the «Thank You» page.
-However, there may be situations when users access the page more than once (e.g. refresh the page), without redirect.
+In most Ecommerce projects, the data on the transactions is sent to Google Analytics 4 when a user is redirected to the «Thank You» page.
+However, there may be situations when users access the page more than once (e.g., refresh the page) without redirecting.
 This leads to the common problem of repeat transactions.

-Google Tag Manager allows you to implement a mechanism to write all the IDs of the customer’s transactions to the cookie and to avoid repeat transactions by setting a few variables, one trigger and one tag.
-This method does not allow for avoiding duplication in 100% of cases, as there are users who periodically erase cookies, or simply don’t allow recording them, but in 95% of cases you will get reliable data on the transactions.
+Google Tag Manager allows you to implement a mechanism to write all the IDs of the customer’s transactions to the cookie and to avoid repeat transactions by setting a few variables, one trigger, and one tag.
+This method does not allow for avoiding duplication in 100% of cases, as there are users who periodically erase cookies or simply don’t allow recording them, but in 95% of cases, you will get reliable data on the transactions in Google Analytics 4.

 Setup procedure in Google Tag Manager